syncfusion-content/xamarin-docs/Xamarin/SfListView/Getting-started.md

 ### ReleaseMode issue in UWP platform

-There is a known Framework issue in UWP platform.
-The custom controls will not render when deployed the application in `Release Mode`.
+The known Framework issue in UWP platform is the custom controls will not render when deployed the application in `Release Mode`.

-The above problem can be resolved by initializing the SfListView assemblies in `App.xaml.cs` in UWP project as like in below code snippet.
+The above problem can be resolved by initializing the SfListView assemblies in `App.xaml.cs` in UWP project as in the following code snippet.

 {% highlight c# %}
 // In App.xaml.cs